 Document Verification Service (DVS).
-This is a secure, national, real-time online system that allows Australian government agencies and registered organisations to confirm that the ImmiCard has not been cancelled and that the details on the card match records held by immigration systems.
+This is a secure, national, real-time online system that allows Australian government agencies and registered organisations to confirm that the ImmiCard has not been cancelled and that the identity details on the card match records held by the Department.

-The ImmiCard expiry date is not linked to the card holder's visa.
-Expired ImmiCards can still be used after the expiry date to verify visa status through VEVO or ImmiCard details through the Document Verification Service.
-ImmiCards are used as a commencement of identity credential to help card holders obtain other forms of identification.
+ImmiCards are issued with a 3 year expiry date.
+The expiry date is not linked to the card holder's visa.
+Expired ImmiCards can still be used after the expiry date to verify visa status through VEVO or the Document Verification Service.
+However, clients are able to replace their expired card online.

 Order a replacement ImmiCard

-If you would like to replace a lost, damaged or stolen ImmiCard, you can order a replacement card online.
+ImmiCard holders who need to replace a lost or expired ImmiCard can order a replacement card online.

 Order a Replacement ImmiCard

 Evidence of status in Australia

 Eligible visa holders who do not have, or cannot use or obtain, a passport can apply for an Evidence of Immigration Status ImmiCard.
 See: Evidence of Immigration Status ImmiCard

 If an ImmiCard holder believes the personal information on their ImmiCard is incorrect, card holders can request the Department to correct it.